 Jason’s Mexican Food

-The menu features many specialty treats and six raspado flavors.
+The menu features many specialty treats and seven raspado flavors.
 And if you’re longing for more ice cream in your raspado, you can get an extra scoop for an additional 50 cents.

 For more information, visit Jason’s Mexican Food on Yelp.